Manila Bay

-The islands of Corregidor and Caballo divides the entrance into two channels, about 2 mi towards the North and 6.5 mi wide on the South side.
+The islands of Corregidor and Caballo divide the entrance into two channels, about 2 mi towards the North and 6.5 mi wide on the South side.
 Mariveles, in the province of Bataan, is an anchorage just inside the northern entrance and Sangley Point is the former location of Cavite Naval Base.
 On either side of the bay are volcanic peaks topped with tropical foliage: 40 km to the north is the Bataan Peninsula and to the south is the province of Cavite.

 Across the entrance to Manila Bay are several islands, the largest of which is Corregidor, located 3 kilometers from Bataan and, along with the island of Caballo, separates the mouth of the bay into the North and South Channels.
 In the south channel is El Fraile Island and outside the entrance, and to the south, is Carabao Island.
 El Fraile, a rocky island some 4 acre in area, supports the massive concrete and steel ruins of Fort Drum, an island fortress constructed by the United States Army to defend the southern entrance of the bay.
 To the immediate north and south are additional harbors, upon which both local and international ports are situated.
-Large number of ships at the North and South harbors facilitate maritime activities in the bay.
+Large numbers of ships at the North and South harbors facilitate maritime activities in the bay.
 Being smaller of the two harbors, the North Harbor is used for inter-island shipping while the South Harbor is used for large ocean-going vessels.